 The Request for Reconsideration form is available to print out at the link below:

-NOTE: You may not submit a Request for Reconsideration in person unless your vehicle is booted or towed, or you are unable to obtain a driver license or vehicle tags pursuant to the Clean Hands Act, which means, for example, outstanding ticket debt is preventing you from obtaining DC DMV services.
+NOTE: Requests for Reconsideration must be submitted online or by mail EXCEPT, you may file your Request for Reconsideration in-person by appointment ONLY, if your vehicle is booted or towed, or you are unable to obtain a driver license or vehicle tags pursuant to the Clean Hands Act.
+For example, outstanding ticket debt is preventing you from obtaining DC DMV services.